-"The Death of Socrates" (painting by Jacques-Louis David, 1787).
-Socrates is thinking a point, he is speaking his point, and he is showing that he is making a point by pointing with his index finger to show an exclamation point! [a punctuation, a pointing out]
+Vide "The Death of Socrates" (painting by Jacques-Louis David, 1787).
+Socrates is thinking a point, he is speaking his point, and he is showing that he is making a point by pointing with his index finger to show an exclamation point!

-e-ratio - what shows
+e·ratio - what shows